JungKoo Kang

 Did you face any hardships or have any enjoyable moments while working with these groups?

 My son is a missionary, so I originally wanted to help him after retiring, but he said I was too old.
-The work would be uncomfortable and too difficult for me.
+The work would have been uncomfortable and too difficult for me.
 I saw that many Korean elders were gathering only to drink, gamble, or wander the streets.
-I wanted to enlighten [them] and become a role model for these elderly people, so I joined the Korean Senior Citizens Association and started from the bottom up, all the way to becoming president.
-We clean up Olympic Boulevard and 8th Street about four times a year, provide social services, and choose about two to four people to volunteer for two years.
-After my two-year term was over, I gave the position to someone younger who was more fluent in English and had the power to help the organ- ization grow.
-I was then appointed to be the president of the Samiljeol (March 1st Movement) Memorial Project, but I now volunteer at the Hanmi Silver Club.
+I wanted to enlighten and become a role model for them, so I joined the Korean Senior Citizens Association and worked my way up, all the way to becoming president.
+We clean up Olympic Boulevard and 8th Street about four times a year, provide social services, and choose about two to four people to volunteer for a couple of years.
+After my two-year term was over, I gave the position to someone younger who was more fluent in English and had the potential to help the organization grow.
+I was then appointed to be the president of the Samiljeol (March First Movement) Memorial Project, but I now volunteer at the Hanmi Silver Club.

 What is your religious belief?